What is Underinsured Coverage? What You Need To Know, How Much You Need & Where To Get It

 More money — Of course, the most important benefit is that you can get hundreds of thousands more money when you really need it — after you’re injured in a motorcycle accident.
 You will probably not be able to work for a few months.
 You will need money to pay your living expenses and medical treatment.

 Speed up your case — A very important side benefit to having a high underinsured limit is that it can substantially speed up your case, getting money to you much faster, often in just months instead of 2-5 years.
 When your injuries keep you out of work, you need money quickly, not years later.
 If you don’t have health insurance to pay your medical bills, you’re going to need a lot of money very quickly.

 When you have underinsured coverage higher than the car’s insurance, the car’s insurance will usually pay the entire policy quickly.
 This is because they know we cannot get the additional money from your insurance company, without car’s insurance paying the entire policy.
 They know if they don’t pay, we must go to trial with the car’s insurance company and they really don’t want that.

 Once the car’s insurance company offers to pay their insurance policy, the underinsured claim against your insurance company can be decided by arbitration within months instead of a lawsuit which takes years.
 Additionally, an arbitration usually costs less than $1,500 while trial expenses can cost as much as $15,000-$35,000.

 Do I Need Underinsured Coverage?

-No one should ever have less than $100,000 but many injuries from motorcycle accidents are worth more than $500,000 to millions.
+No one should ever have less than $100,000 but many injuries from motorcycle accidents are worth more than $500,000 to as much as millions.
 We obtained a $465,000 jury verdict for motorcyclist who struck the side of a car making a left turn and he suffered a knee Injury with a torn meniscus and arthroscopic surgery.
 The loss of a leg can be worth $6 million.